IIIF/cookbook-recipes/recipe/0017-transcription-av/index.md

 A transcription file is a text-based representation of an audio or video file, which may or may not be in a timed text format.
 As an alternative representation of the main resource, a transcription should be added to a resource via a linking property of type `rendering`.

-A transcript in a timed-text format on the other hand, provides the ability to be synchronized with A/V content, which is added using the `annotation` property.
-This is discussed in [Transformation - WebVTT or OHMS XML to Annotations][0079].
+A transcript in a timed-text format, however, provides the ability for clients to synchronize it with its A/V resource during playback.
+When that syncrhonization experience is desired, it can be accomplished using annotations as discussed in [Transformation - WebVTT or OHMS XML to Annotations][0079].

 ## Restrictions